 Cell-based assays are the preferred functional/phenotypic in vitro tools for both discovery biology and evaluation of the activity of biology modulators.
 In recent years, they have also been widely explored for target engagement assays and as primary readout for membrane-bound targets such as ion channels and GPCRs.

-Beyond the classical use of cell-based assays for molecular biology studies (such as Western blot), more sophisticated techniques can be used for driving the success of the discovery of new therapeutic modalities and/or therapeutic agents.
+Beyond the classical use of cell-based assays for molecular biology studies (such as Western blot), more sophisticated techniques can be used to drive the success of the discovery of new therapeutic modalities and/or therapeutic agents.
 While defining the suite of assays required to lead a drug discovery effort, several parameters must be considered.
 Among the most important are:

 - Level of the readout: target proximal markers, distal markers, functional/phenotypic readouts

-- The type of cells: laboratory cells lines, iPCS and stem cells, primary cells, species specificity, genomic background and integrity
+- The type of cells: laboratory cells lines, iPSC and stem cells, primary cells, species specificity, genomic background and integrity

 - The detection modality and/or technology: high-throughput compatible verses sophisticated/multiplexed cellular readouts

 In order to allow for the best flexibility and highest success, we have developed broad expertise with multiple cellular models, readouts and techniques.
 Regarding the evaluation of cellular events at different levels in the path toward a functional response, we have experience in:

 - Target proximal readouts: target stability (with reporter gene fusion or immunoassays), target interactors (with split reported systems), target activity (with immunoassays or via LC-MS), secondary messengers (via immunoassays or imaging for calcium as an example)